-- (6) The Registrar- - (a) must register a notice of disclaimer; - (b) must publish in the Gazette a copy of the notice; and - (c) must send a copy of the notice to the person who made the application for the purposes of subsection (1). - (7) The right to disclaim under this section may be waived by or on behalf of the Government either expressly, or by taking possession or other act showing an intention to waive the right.
+- (6) The Registrar must - (a) register a notice of disclaimer; - (b) publish in the Gazette a copy of the notice; and - (c) send a copy of the notice to the person who made the application for the purposes of subsection (1). - (7) The right to disclaim under this section may be waived by or on behalf of the Government either expressly, or by taking possession or other act showing an intention to waive the right.

-742. Effect of disclaimer
+15.11 Effect of disclaimer

-- (1) If the Registrar disclaims the Government's title to any property or right under section 741, the property or right is to be regarded as not having been vested in the Government under section 740(1). - (2) A disclaimer- - (a) terminates, with effect from the date of the disclaimer, the company's rights, interests and liabilities in or in respect of the property or right disclaimed; and - (b) except so far as is necessary for the purpose of releasing the company from any liability, does not affect any other person's rights or liabilities.
+- (1) If the Registrar disclaims the Government's title to any property or right under section 15.10, the property or right is to be regarded as not having been vested in the Government under section 15.9(1). - (2) A disclaimer -

-743. Court may make vesting order
+- (a) terminates, with effect on or after the date of the disclaimer, the company's rights, interests and liabilities in or in respect of the property or right disclaimed; and - (b) except so far as is necessary for the purpose of releasing the company from any liability, does not affect any other person's rights or liabilities.

-(1) On application by a person who-
+15.12 Court may make vesting order

-- (a) claims an interest in any property or right disclaimed under section 741; or - (b) is subject to a liability in respect of such property or right that is not discharged by the disclaimer, the Court may make an order for the vesting of the property or right in, or its delivery to, a person entitled to it, or a person subject to the liability mentioned in paragraph (b), or a trustee for a person so entitled or subject.
+- (1) On application by a person who - (a) claims an interest in any property or right disclaimed under section 15.10; or - (b) is subject to a liability in respect of such property or right that is not discharged by the disclaimer, the Court of First Instance may make an order for the vesting of the property or right in, or its delivery to, a person entitled to it, or a person subject to the liability mentioned in paragraph (b), or a trustee for a person so entitled or subject.

-- (2) An order may be made on the terms that the Court thinks fit. - (3) An order for the vesting of a property or right in, or its delivery to, a person subject to a liability may only be made if it appears to the Court that it would be just to do so for the purpose of compensating the person. - (4) On the making of an order for the vesting of a property or right in, or its delivery to, a person, the property or right is vested in the person without conveyance, assignment or transfer.
+- (2) An order may be made on the terms that the Court of First Instance thinks fit. - (3) An order for the vesting of a property or right in, or its delivery to, a person subject to a liability may only be made if it appears to the Court of First Instance that it would be just to do so for the purpose of compensating the person. - (4) On the making of an order for the vesting of a property or right in, or its delivery to, a person, the property or right is vested in the person without conveyance, assignment or transfer.